Skip to content

 Default preprocessors

-There are two default preprocessors that are always applied and run before other custom preprocessors do:
+There are two default preprocessors that are always applied and run after other custom preprocessors do:

 • typeDtcgDelegate, for DTCG tokens, make sure the $type is either already present or gets inherited from the closest ancestor that has it defined, so that the $type is always available on the token level, for ease of use